Husky Mix Dogs require regular exercise to stay happy and healthy, with at least 30 minutes of physical activity per day.

 Rottweilers are happy to keep you active, whether that's through a run or a cuddle session on the couch.
 They're adaptable dogs that can thrive in a variety of living situations.

-Curious to learn more?
-Check out: Husky Shepherd Mix Size
+Check this out: Husky Shepherd Mix Size

 Hug